February 27, 2026

-Quick Answer: generally, E120 (Carmine) is considered Haram by the majority of scholars (Hanafi, Shafi’i, Hanbali) because it is derived from insects.
-However, the Maliki school traditionally considers insects permissible to eat.
+[2026 Update] Here is the quick answer: Generally, E120 (Carmine) is considered Haram by the majority of Islamic scholars (Hanafi, Shafi’i, Hanbali) because it is entirely derived from crushed insects.
+However, the Maliki school traditionally considers it permissible.

-You might have seen “Carmine”, “Cochineal Extract”, or “Natural Red 4” on your yogurt label.
-These are all fancy names for E120.
+You might have seen “Carmine”, “Cochineal Extract”, or “Natural Red 4” on a label.
+These are all fancy, industry-friendly names for E120.

-But the origin of this additive surprises most consumers.
-E120 is a red pigment produced by crushing the female Cochineal insect, a beetle found on cacti in South America.
+The origin of this additive surprises and disgusts most consumers.
+E120 is a bright red pigment produced by crushing the female Cochineal insect, a tiny beetle found on cacti in South and Central America.

-Thousands of these bugs are dried, crushed, and boiled to extract carminic acid, which gives that vibrant red color to:
+Thousands of these bugs are harvested, dried in the sun, crushed, and boiled to extract carminic acid.
+This insect juice is what gives that vibrant red color to:

 The Islamic Ruling (Fiqh) on Eating Insects